Nerwyn/material-rounded-theme/README.md

 Each scheme can also be provided with a custom contrast from -1 to 1.
 Value outside of this range are clamped to it.
 If not provided it will default to `0`.

-A base color must be provided in order to use a custom scheme or contrast.
+A base color must be provided in order to use a custom scheme or contrast (even `Monochrome`).
 For reference the default color palette uses my personal Android Material You base color, `#4C5C92`.

 #### Home Assistant Android App Color Sensor